 Another superb feature of the Ubuntu Baba is the addition of the front pocket.
 This is the perfect place for some baby essentials like wipes or a dummy, or – if you’re like me and prefer to do a quick grocery run without a bulky bag on your shoulder – car keys, a cellphone, a wallet and a shopping list, leaving you totally hands-free!

 I also purchased a set of Teething Pads with my Stage 1 Ubuntu: these are great accessories that snap on over the shoulder straps of the Ubuntu Baba, keeping it drool-free while giving my feels-like-he-is-ALWAYS-teething baby a soft place to chew.
 Teething Pads are made from 100% cotton, reversible, machine washable and come in a variety of colours and designs.

 I purchased my grey Stage 1 Ubuntu Baba carrier when my son was three months old.
 The Stage 1 – ideal from birth to around 14 months or 12kg – is available in grey, sage and navy.
 I recently joined a Facebook group called Pre-loved Ubuntu where I plan to replace my Stage 1 with a Stage 2.
 The Stage 2 carrier – designed for babies from nine months up to 20kg – gives you the option of a front or back carry position and is available in the same colours.

 Want to join the Ubuntu Baba Mama tribe?
-Order online at ubuntubaba.com.
+You can order your own online.
 And not that I think you’ll be needing it but all Ubuntu Baba orders come with a 30-day money back guarantee.
+Find more information here.